-Now you won’t ask your Bloomfield HIlls real estate agent this question because you have any real interest in the number of her clients.
+Now you won’t ask your Metro Detroit real estate agent this question because you have any real interest in the number of her clients.
 Rather, what you are trying to find out is whether she will actually have enough time to devote to you and your property to ensure a good job.
 You don’t want to be shuffled in among dozens of other clients.

 Still, just because a prospective agent works with lots of clients, that doesn’t necessarily mean that an agent is a bad choice.
 In that case, take it a step further and ask what the agent will do if you need extra time or support or guidance.
 You also might inquire whether she has other team members who can pitch in and help when needed.